On the detection and precise localisation of merging black holes events through strong gravitational lensing: Simulations

-\item To consider only observable lenses there is a probability that we observe the system with an electromagnetic (EM) imaging survey, $p_\text{EMobs}$.
-The observability criterion of \cref{sec:imgreq} is applied.
-This implicitly incorporates the magnification bias. \item To consider only detectable gravitational waves, there is the detection probability $p_\text{GWobs}$, as explained in \cref{sec:gwreq}.
-Likewise, setting the SNR requirement implicitly incorporates the magnification bias on the GW signal strength. \end{enumerate}
+\item To consider only detectable lenses there is a probability that we observe the system with an electromagnetic (EM) imaging survey, $p_\text{EMdet}$.
+The detectability criterion of \cref{sec:imgreq} is applied. \item To consider only detectable gravitational waves, there is the detection probability $p_\text{GWdet}$, as explained in \cref{sec:gwreq}. \end{enumerate}